FlavioRenzi/RoboticsProject/README.md

 ## Nodes
 ![BlockDiagram](./BlockDiagram.drawio.svg)
-- EncoderParser: reads the tick from the encoder and compute the speed of each wheel publishing it in the custom message.
+- EncoderParser: reads the tick from the encoder and compute the speed of each wheel in rpm publishing it in the custom message on topic `/wheel_speed`.
-- KinematicCore: reads the wheel speed and compute the kinematic of the robot in each axis.
+- KinematicCore: reads the wheel speed and compute the kinematic of the robot in each axis publishing all in the topic `/cmd_vel`.
 - OdometryCore:
 this node is used to compute the odometry of the robot, to publish all the related messages and to expose two services to set the position.
 The node reads the messages published by KinematicCore node and, based on the value of the param "integration",